PaulTaykalo/objc-dependency-visualizer/README.md

 // Should I comment this?
 var deafult_circle_radius = 10;

-// you can set it to true, but this will not help to understanf what's going on var show_texts_near_circles = false;
+// you can set it to true, but this will not help to understand what's going on var show_texts_near_circles = false;
 var default_max_texts_length = 100;
 ```